HesaiTechnology/HesaiLidar_General_ROS/readme.md

 |pcap_file ||

-Data source will be from connected Lidar when "pcap_file" set to empty
+Data source will be from connected Lidar when "pcap_file" set to empty Make sure parameters above set to the same with Lidar setting

 **Reciving data from pcap file: config pcap_file and correction file path**
 |Parameter | Value|